ilikevegetable/MBrain/README.md

 ![MBrain](./figs/model.png)

-**Due to the requirements of our cooperated hospital and company, we are still unable to public our private SEEG data and all the corresponding data pipeline (including dataloader) now.**
+**Due to the requirements of our cooperated hospital and company, we are unable to public our private SEEG data and all the corresponding data pipeline (including dataloader) now.**

 ## Data
 We use the Temple University Hospital EEG Seizure Corpus (TUSZ) v1.5.2 as our EEG dataset to do seizure detection experiments, which is publicly available [here](https://isip.piconepress.com/projects/tuh_eeg/).
 We used the code from [eeg-gnn-ssl](https://github.com/tsy935/eeg-gnn-ssl) to read the EEG data and sampled from the complete dataset to generate the self-supervised training set and downstream task datasets.
 Running the following code to clone the code from eeg-gnn-ssl: